nguillaumin/celinelenoble.com/content/portfolio/csi.md

 However, the integration with ENT was not possible to implement at first, limiting the audience to the teachers visiting the website.
 I had initiated a number of contacts with ENT providers and education organizations to try and establish partnership including SSO and sharing of resources, but this was not followed through after I left.

-The easy access and use of all the resources on the website depended in part of the implementation of another large project, the overhaul of the entire website, under the responsibility of another team.
-At the time of my departure from Cite des Sciences et de l'industrie, this project wasn't achieved yet.